 - Mercado 10 de Agosto

 A popular Carnival food in Cuenca is the “mote pata” – a stew consisting of boiled corn with bacon and chunks of pork.
 It’s a great one!

 Carnival in Guaranda Ecuador

-Guaranda is a small town in central Ecuador, and hosts perhaps the Carnival Ecuador is best known for.
+A small town in central Ecuador, Guaranda is known for one things and one thing only: hosting perhaps the celebration of Carnival Ecuador is best known for.
 This is one of the best places in Ecuador to celebrate Carnival – Carnival in Guaranda Ecuador is the town’s claim to fame, so much so that it is called “the City of Eternal Carnivals.”

-The Carnival Ecuador is most known for kicks off every year with a welcome from “Taita Carnival,” the symbolic host of Carnival, recalling the traditional indigenous roots of Carnival mixed with Catholic roots as well.
+Carnival in Ecuador kicks off every year with a welcome from “Taita Carnival,” the symbolic host of Carnival.
+This recalls the traditional indigenous roots of Carnival mixed with Catholic roots as well.

 In Guaranda, the indigenous roots of Carnival are more on display than in many other cities in Ecuador.
 While Carnival comes from Catholicism, it also represents an indigenous celebration to thank the gods for fertility and productive agriculture.